-Geneva Hardy Kiwi will grow to be about 40 feet tall at maturity, with a spread of 24 inches.
+Issai Hardy Kiwi will grow to be about 40 feet tall at maturity, with a spread of 24 inches.
 As a climbing vine, it should be planted next to a fence, trellis or other rigid structure where it can be trained to grow upwards on it.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 15 years.
-This is a dioecious species, meaning that individual plants are either male or female.
-Only the females will produce fruit, and a male variety of the same species is required nearby as a pollinator.
+This is a self-pollinating variety, so it doesn't require a second plant nearby to set fruit.